KareemTechs/AI-On-The-Rise/README.md

 **Returns:** One-paragraph summary · Three key points · Sentiment (positive/neutral/negative)

-**Example Output:**

-SUMMARY

-The Amazon rainforest produces 20% of the world's oxygen and houses 10% of all species.
-Deforestation has destroyed 17% of the forest over 50 years...

-KEY POINTS

-The Amazon produces roughly 20% of the world's oxygen 17% has been deforested — 25% could trigger an irreversible tipping point Conservation efforts exist, but enforcement remains inconsistent

-SENTIMENT

-🔴 negative
+---

 ### 🃏 Flashcard Generator
 Enter a topic or paste text and get back 5 question/answer flashcards powered by the Claude API.

 **Returns:** 5 flashcards, each with a question and a concise answer

-**Example Output:**

-Card 1

-Q: What is the fundamental difference between supervised and unsupervised learning?
-A: Supervised learning uses labeled data with correct answers, while unsupervised learning finds patterns in unlabeled data on its own.

 ---

+### 🔍 RAG Document Q&A
+Ask questions about your own documents and get grounded answers powered by Claude and local embeddings.

+**Returns:** A concise answer drawn only from retrieved document chunks · A grounded flag confirming whether the answer came from the provided context

+---

 ## How to Run Any Project
-1. Install dependencies: `pip install anthropic python-dotenv`
+1. Install core dependencies: `pip install anthropic python-dotenv`
+2. For the RAG system also install: `pip install chromadb sentence-transformers`
-2. Create a `.env` file: `ANTHROPIC_API_KEY=your-key-here`
+3. Create a `.env` file: `ANTHROPIC_API_KEY=your-key-here`
-3. Open the relevant `.ipynb` file in Jupyter and run all cells
+4. Open the relevant `.ipynb` file in Jupyter and run all cells
+5. For the RAG system, place your `.txt` files in a `news_articles/` folder inside `rag-system/` before running